1 - Overview

 Caution

-• If you modify the server type, a server reboot is required.
-Please separately verify any SW license changes or SW settings and reflections due to spec changes.
+• If you modify the server type, a server restart is required. * Please separately verify any SW license modifications or SW settings and their implementation due to specification changes.

-1. Click the All Services > Data Analytics > Event Streams menu.
-Navigate to the Service Home page of Event Streams.
+1. All Services > Data Analytics > Event Streams Click the menu.
+1. Navigate to the Service Home page of Event Streams.

-4. Click the Edit button of the server type you want to change at the bottom of the detailed information.
-The Edit Server Type popup window opens.
+4. Click the Edit button for the server type you want to change at the bottom of the detailed information.
+4. Edit Server Type popup window opens.

-• If encryption is set on the existing Block Storage, encryption will also be applied to the additional Disk.
+• If encryption is configured on the existing Block Storage, encryption will also be applied to the additional Disk.

 To increase storage capacity, follow the steps below.

-1. All Services > Data Analytics > Event Streams Click the menu.
-Navigate to the Service Home page of Event Streams.
+1. All Services > Data Analytics > Event Streams click the menu.
+1. Navigate to the Service Home page of Event Streams.

-3. On the Event Streams list page, click the resource whose server type you want to change.
-You will be taken to the Event Streams details page.
+3. On the Event Streams list page, click the resource for which you want to change the server type.
+3. Go to the Event Streams Details page.

-4. Click the Edit button of the added Disk you want to expand at the bottom of the detailed information.
-The Disk Edit popup window opens.
+4. Click the Edit button for the added Disk you want to expand at the bottom of the detailed information.
+4. Disk Edit The popup window opens.

-5. Disk edit In the popup window, after entering the expanded capacity, click the Confirm button.
+5. Disk Edit After entering the expanded capacity in the popup window, click the Confirm button.

 Add Broker Node

-If Event Streams cluster expansion is required, you can add nodes with the same specifications as the Broker Node you are using.
-The added nodes are added to the existing cluster without server downtime, and the existing data is automatically distributed.
+If you need to expand the Event Streams cluster, you can add nodes with the same specifications as the Broker Node you are using.
+The added nodes are incorporated into the existing cluster without server downtime, and the existing data is automatically redistributed.

-• Up to 10 nodes can be used within the cluster.
-Please note that additional charges apply for created nodes.
+• You can use up to 10 nodes within the cluster. * Please note that additional charges apply to the created nodes.

-To add a Broker node, follow the steps below.
+To add a Broker node, follow these steps.

-1. All Services > Data Analytics > Event Streams Click the menu.
-Navigate to the Service Home page of Event Streams.
+1. All Services > Data Analytics > Event Streams menu, please click.
+1. Navigate to the Service Home page of Event Streams.

 2. On the Service Home page, click the Event Streams menu.
-Navigate to the Event Streams list page.
+2. Go to the Event Streams list page.

-3. Event Streams resource On the list page, click the resource you want to recover.
-Event Streams details page will be opened.
+3. On the Event Streams resource list page, click the resource you want to recover.
+3. Navigate to the Event Streams Details page.

-4. Click the Broker Node Add button.
-Navigate to the Broker Node Add page.
+4. Click the Add Broker Node button.
+4. Go to the Add Broker Node page.

-5. Enter required information after entering the relevant information in the area, click the Complete button.
+5. After entering the relevant information in the Enter required information area, click the Complete button.

 Category